 The fourth edition of the games were hosted in Liguria, Italy in 2017, with over 500 athletes from 26 countries taking part in eight sports.
 Germany finished at the top of the medal table, with 37 Golds, 27 Silvers and 12 Bronze medals.

-The fifth edition of the games were hosted in Pajulahti, Finland in 2019 and now the Games will return to Finland as the sixth edition of the games are due to be hosted again in Pajulahti, Finland from the 27th June -4th July 2022 (*postponed from 2021 because of Covid-19).
-This time athletes are competing in 9 sports.
+The fifth edition of the games were hosted in Pajulahti, Finland in 2019 with about 350 athletes taking part.
+Now the Games will return to Finland as the sixth edition of the games are due to be hosted again in Pajulahti, Finland from the 27th June -4th July 2022 (*postponed from 2021 because of Covid-19).
+This time athletes are competing in 8 sports.

 Pajulahti, an outstanding sports and leisure Oasis is the only Olympic and Paralympic Training Center in Finland.
 Area is located in eastern Lahti, on the clean lake Iso-Kukkanen, just over an hour’s drive from Lahti city center.

 Pajulahti was established in 1929 as the first training center for summer training.
 Our sports Venues, accommodation buildings, well-maintained trails and campfire places as well as beautiful Rivers are spread out over Pajulahti’s 110 Acres.